How I Fixed My Plantar Fasciitis for Good!

 - Repeat three times a day.

 Basically, anything that warms and/or loosens your muscles can help.
 Play around and see what works for you.
-Here's some stuff I've had luck with, organized roughly from cheapest to most expensive.
+Here are some techniques I've had luck with, organized roughly from cheapest to most expensive.

 Kneel on the ground.
 Tuck your toes so the bottoms are pressed against the floor and settle your weight back onto your heels.
 Depending on how flexible your feet are, this will range from intense to excruciating.
 But it's really good for your feet.